You are listening to the Sean Hannity Radio Show Podcast.

 Also, Lindsey Graham is making a return appearance to the Sean Hannity show.

-How many years has it been since Lindsay Graham?
+How many years has it been since Lindsey Graham?

-But I I am inclined on paper, after talking with all of my contacts in the Senate, all of my contacts in the House, all the Freedom Caucus guys that I was calling around all weekend talking to, anyone that would talk to me.
+But I am inclined on paper after talking with all of my contacts in the Senate, all of my contacts in the House, all the Freedom Caucus guys that I was calling around all weekend talking to, anyone that would talk to me.

 The person that made the most compelling case for Graham Cassidy was Congressman Mark Meadows.

-And look, it's not gonna ever be the perfect bill.
+And look, it's not going to ever be the perfect bill.

-And and and I want you guys to stay with me here.
+And I want you guys to stay with me here.

 Obamacare is a train wreck.

-You have your plan, your doctor, you have your special doctor, you pay your copay, you're used to your plan, and you like it.
+You have your special doctor, you pay your copay, you're used to your plan, and you like it.

 All right, I get it.

-It's like, well, I'm doing great under the I remember as callers would call in, well, under Obama, I've never done better in my life.
+It's like, well, I'm doing great under the, I remember his callers would call him, well, under Obama, I've never done better in my life.

-You have more counties in this country that have one option, and you've got an eight thousand dollar on average increase in premium since Obamacare has been implemented.
+You have more counties in this country that have one option, and you've got an $8,000 on average increase in premiums since Obamacare has been implemented.

 And it's destroying people.